 This tree can reproduce by shooting roots into the ground.
 During warmer periods the spruce grew upright like a tree, while during colder times it has grown more like a bush, letting the snow cover and protect it during the winters.
 The park is a great location for several species of birds, including the bluethroat, the rare gyrfalcon and bold Siberian jay, the symbol of the park.

 Wilderness Tourism Experience

 The Fulufjället Wilderness is close to the majority of the country’s population.
-The number of visitors dramatically increased, about 40% compared to 2001, before the creation of Fulufjället National Park.
+The number of visitors dramatically increased about 40% compared to 2001 when the creation of Fulufjället National Park.

 Notable sights include Sweden’s largest waterfall, Njupeskar, with a total height of 93 m, and a free fall of 70 m.
 For thousands of years the water of the Njupeskär waterfall has carved out a deep canyon, which many visitors come to see.
 The top of the falls with a fantastic view of the canyon and the landscape is the main motivation of these visits.
 Another visitor attraction is to observe the impact of a great flood in Fulufjället Wilderness from a big storm back in 1997.